sgrowe/samrowe.io/content/cv.md

 Oct 2022 – July 2023

+- Grew the capabilities of the development team by analysing and identifying skills gaps in the current team, mentoring existing engineers, and leading the interviewing and hiring of two additional engineers
-- Developed a sophisticated drone video streaming platform for [Skybound Rescuer](https://skyboundrescuerproject.com/)
+- Built a sophisticated drone video streaming platform for [Skybound Rescuer](https://skyboundrescuerproject.com/)
-  - Implemented advanced drone control and video streaming technologies to allow remote control of DJI drones from a web browser
-  - Utilized Kubernetes, Docker, and MQTT for robust, scalable infrastructure
+  - Using Kubernetes, Docker, MQTT and Redis hosted on AWS, this platform allowed non-technical users to create a flight path for a drone in their web browser, and then view the real-time video stream from the drone as it then carried out this flight plan
-- Created [Troopr.co.uk](https://www.troopr.co.uk/), a comprehensive career and events platform for military veterans
-  - Delivered a fully functional platform in under 5 months
+- Led development of [Troopr.co.uk](https://www.troopr.co.uk/), a comprehensive careers and events platform for military veterans in under 5 months
-  - Integrated Stripe for secure payment processing
-- Resolved performance bottlenecks for [The Racing Manager](https://theracingmanager.com/), reducing page load times over a minute less than 5 seconds
+- Resolved performance bottlenecks for [The Racing Manager](https://theracingmanager.com/), reducing page load times for their biggest customers from over a minute less than 5 seconds
-  - Optimized GraphQL queries and implemented strategic caching mechanisms
 - Led technical migration for [SilverRail](https://silverrailtech.com/), transitioning from WordPress to a React-based site
-- Interviewed and evaluated engineering candidates

 ### Senior Software Engineer | Red Badger